knative/docs/blog/docs/articles/aws_to_func_migration.md

 }
 ```

-You will notice that this complete program contains only one function which is focused on the processing of the incoming events.
-You will notice that we do not need to write a `main` function to register our event handler with some middleware.
-Knative Functions does this all for you, behind the scenes.
-Looking closer at the signature of the `Handle` function you also notice the standard `Context` API and an `Event` type.
+Note that this complete program contains only one function, which is focused on the processing of the incoming events.
+There is no need for `main`, or to register our event handler with middleware.
+Therefore, there is also no need for imports.
+Knative Functions handles creating the process boundary and applying middleware automatically.

+Looking closer at the signature of the `Handle` function, we see the standard `Context` API and an `Event` type.
 This is no vendor specific import.
-It references to the Golang SDK for [CNCF CloudEvents](https://www.cncf.io/projects/cloudevents/){:target="_blank"}, which is a specification for describing event data in a common way.
+It references the Golang SDK for [CNCF CloudEvents](https://www.cncf.io/projects/cloudevents/){:target="_blank"}, which is a specification for describing event data in a common way.

 ## Knative CLI for smooth development and deployment